RachelCabral786/newsroom-cms/README.md

 - Input validation and sanitization

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see the license file for details.

 ⭐ Star this repository if you find it helpful!